top of page

 Search

-And they can be purchased online (think Amazon) and at local smoke shops and convenience stores (not licensed cannabis dispensaries).
-The photos appearing throughout this newsletter were all taken at either a central Marin smoke shop or a gas station convenience store we visited.
+The photos appearing throughout this newsletter were all taken at two smoke shops and a gas station convenience store we visited in Central Marin.

 WHAT IS A HEMP-DERIVED CANNABIS PRODUCT?